 That experience was a turning point—I now encourage my family versus discourage their dreams.
 I’m writing this, not to compare situations, but to illustrate the fact that God often uses confrontation and exposure to break us.

 While dads jockey for position, build reputations, chase careers, and so on, it’s often mothers who pray, petition, nurture, care for, and lead.
 Granted, there are men who, through no fault of their own, experience failure in their home, but for the large majority, there is a critical need for spiritual leadership.
 Repentance is the first step.
 Knowledge is knowing that we need to repent, but wisdom is doing it.
 The power in the Word of God is found in the application.
 James 1:22 reminds us that we can deceive ourselves if we “know” what to do but fail to do it.
 Are you living in deception…knowing but not doing?

 Men, our families would rather “see” a sermon than “hear” one: “The lectures that you give may be very wise and true, but I’d rather get my lesson by observing what you do.
 For I may misunderstand you and the high advice you give, but there is no misunderstanding how you act and how you live” (Edgar A. Guest; I’d Rather See A Sermon).

 I will close with this short video from Dr. James Dobson.
-In short, please do not allow the feminists and liberals to demoralize and minimize the essential importance of your God-given manhood.
+In short, please do not allow the feminists and liberals to demoralize and minimize your God-given manhood.
 You were created to lead and you have the perfect Commander to follow.

 The Watercooler is always an open thread.